| San Antonio Area Roads & Freeways

 required to conduct traffic impact studies and make local improvements if warranted

-(turn lanes, signals, etc.) See also the last question on the construction complaints FAQ page.
+(turn lanes, signals, etc.) See also the last question on the road construction FAQ page.

 - So why not, then, build or widen roads ahead of the development?